Is There an Iron Supplement That Doesn't Cause Black Stools?

 How long does poop stay black after iron tablets?

-Black stool caused by iron supplements can persist as long as the supplement is taken.
+Black stool caused by iron tablets can persist as long as the supplement is taken.
 However, if you stop taking the supplement, your stool should return to its normal color within a few days.
 If your stool remains black after stopping the supplement, or if you experience other concerning symptoms, you should talk to your healthcare provider.